cltk/cltk/README.rst

 Development
 ===========

-The following steps will give you a working development environment.
+The following steps will give you a working development environment as the maintainers have.

 Python setup